yashvirpal/thecreativecoders.com/blog/wp-content/plugins/all-in-one-seo-pack/readme.txt

 Our users consistently rate [AIOSEO](https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin 'All in One SEO for WordPress') as the most comprehensive WordPress SEO plugin and marketing toolkit.
 It's the fastest way to optimize WordPress SEO settings, add schema markup, create XML sitemap, add local SEO, track SEO keyword rankings, automate internal linking, perform SEO audits, add Author SEO (EEAT), monitor SEO revisions, connect Google search console, and basically everything a SEO Pro would use to rank higher in search engines.

-We have AI SEO features that helps you optimize SEO rankings using ChatGPT (OpenAI) and artificial intelligence.
+We have AI SEO features that help you optimize your posts for SEO by automatically generating SEO titles, meta descriptions, FAQs, key points, social media posts, and more.

 > <strong>AIOSEO Pro</strong><br />
 > This is the lite version of the All in One WordPress SEO Pro plugin that comes with all the powerful SEO features you will ever need to rank higher in search engines including **smart SEO schema markup, advanced SEO modules, powerful SEO sitemap suite, local SEO module, SEO keyword ranking tracking, automatic internal linking, WooCommerce SEO**, and tons more.
 [Click here to purchase the best premium WordPress SEO plugin now!](https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin 'All in One SEO for WordPress')